What to Do If You Get Your Craigslist IP Blocked - Deadline News

 Usually, residential proxies come with a pool of IPs so you can even assign different IPs to different accounts.
 This will be beneficial if you run a dropshipping business and want to post ads in another city or region.
 All you need to do is select the IP address from that city and Craigslist will think that account is actually in the city.
 Using a good quality residential proxy is the best way to avoid getting blocked by Craigslist in the future as well.

-A datacentre proxy is usually generated artificially in a datacentre.
+A datacenter proxy is usually generated artificially in a datacenter.
 A single server is capable of having hundreds of IPs without any trouble.
 This also means that the server’s IP addresses will share a subnetwork.
-While this isn’t that big of a deal, but it makes datacentre proxies easier to detect and mass banned.
+While this isn’t that big of a deal, but it makes datacenter proxies easier to detect and mass banned.
 Craigslist can potentially do a big IP sweep and find these out and ban them all.
 So it is better just to use residential proxies when you are trying to avoid an IP block.

 Conclusion